How to Make A Chocolate Truffle Christmas Tree

 Inserted fresh cranberries in the gaps between the chocolate truffles.

-Garnish with more fresh cranberries at the base and admire your work!
+Garnish with more fresh cranberries at the base and admire the tree you made from this Christmas truffle recipe!

 The truffle was first created in France in the early 20th century and has since become a popular dessert around the world.
 This version of these decadent chocolate bites are the hit of any celebration or get-together!